 tummy tuck at Red Rose Desire

 A Tummy Tuck typically takes around three hours under general anaesthetic.
 Your surgeon will either use a “Standard” or a “Mini” Tummy Tuck method which will be discussed and agreed in the initial consultation.
 A “Standard” tummy tuck will consist of an incision being made into the abdomen in a curved shape to allow for the abdomen to be pulled back together and stitched into place.
 Excess fat and skin are removed to give the stomach a firmer, tighter look.
 Finally, the belly button will be repositioned to ensure the procedure leaves a natural result.
-The “Mini” tummy tuck consists of a similar procedure however the belly button is left untouched.
+The “Mini” tummy tuck consists of a similar procedure however, the belly button is left untouched.
 The surgeon will work around this area to remove the excess fat and skin, tightening the muscles to, again, give a firmer looking stomach area.

-The recovery time can vary from patient to patient, rest assured your team will provide all the information needed along with advice on a compression garment and follow up appointments.
+The recovery time can vary from patient to patient but be rest assured your team will provide all the information needed, along with advice on compression garments and follow up appointments.
 You must give yourself time to relax and heal for at least 2 weeks, not resuming physical activity for a minimum of 6 weeks following your surgery or upon advice from your aftercare nurse.

 Frequently Asked Questions